TeXhackse/LaTeX-ZUGFeRD/INSTALL.md

 ## Local user level installation using l3build

 Additionally to the CTAN release this package includes an `l3build` installation script inside the package repository.
-Details on usage can be found in the [l3build documentation](http://texdoc.net/serve/l3build)/0).
+Details on usage can be found in the [l3build](https://github.com/latex3/l3build) [documentation](https://ctan.math.utah.edu/ctan/tex-archive/macros/latex/contrib/l3build/l3build.pdf).

-To get started one can run
+To get started one can run:

 ```shell
 l3build doc